gergo123/html5-boilerplate/readme.md

  - npm run build:production
  -- extracts css into a seperate file
  - npm run watch
- -- starts a node module which waits for file changes, than runs the build npm task
+ -- starts webpack in watch mode which waits for file changes in the dependency tree, and triggers a recompile
+ - npm run start
+ -- starts webpack dev server which staticly hosts the contents of folder ~~./dist~~ with hot reload active

+ ## How to use in development

+ Start ~~npm run watch~~ and start ~~npm run start~~ in seperate command line windows. (or setup another task which runs both in parallel)